dccircuit/IGME-235-Fall-2022/exercises/semantic.md

     - Mark an acronym so that it's meaning appears on hover.
 (Did you know that Namco stands for "Nakamura Manufacturing Company"?)
     - Add more line breaks.

-1. Important: Add a `<div>` with an `id` attribute around the "source" info at the very bottom of the page.
+1. Important: Did you add a `<footer>` around the source info at the bottom?
+Great!
+If not, either do that now or add a `<div>` around it and then add an `id` attribute to that tag with any unique value of your choosing.
     - We won't apply any styling to it just yet, we're just making it so that we can links to it in next week's lab exercises.